 The CCWG is not making any specific recommendations about the appropriate level of overhead for the distribution of funds at this time, but stresses the importance of minimizing the overhead costs to the extent possible.
 The CCWG will instead focus its recommendations on high-level principles.

-The CCWG notes that any overhead or administrative fees that result from the development or administration of a program through which the auction proceeds are awarded will be disbursed from the auction proceeds, and not from ICANN’s general operating fund.
-While understanding that overhead is an essential part of the running the program, the CCWG encourages ICANN and any partnering organizations to design a cost-effective model that ensures an appropriate proportion of the funds are available for distribution to fund recipients.
+The CCWG notes that any overhead or administrative fees that result from the development or administration of a program through which the auction proceeds are awarded will be disbursed from the auction proceeds, and not from ICANN org’s general operating fund.
+While understanding that overhead is an essential part of the running the program, the CCWG encourages ICANN org and any partnering organizations to design a cost-effective model that ensures an appropriate proportion of the funds are available for distribution to fund recipients.

 Guidance for the Implementation Phase in relation to charter question #8:

-The CCWG recommends ICANN and any partnering organizations to follow industry best practices, where appropriate and applicable.
+The CCWG recommends ICANN org and any partnering organizations to follow industry best practices, where appropriate and applicable.
 To the extent possible in light of program objectives and requirements, the principle of simplicity should apply.
 By avoiding unnecessary complexity in program design and implementation, associated costs can be kept manageable throughout the life of the project.

-ICANN and any partnering organizations are to design a cost-effective model that ensures an appropriate proportion of the funds are available for distribution to fund recipients.
+ICANN org and any partnering organizations are to design a cost-effective model that ensures an appropriate proportion of the funds are available for distribution to fund recipients.

 Review